Other people’s words about … noticing

 It never stops, this seeing, learning, wondering, inhabiting.
 That’s another kind of miracle.

-The pictures in this post are photographs I’ve taken over the years on my walks through the Scrub.
+The pictures in this post are photographs I’ve taken over the years on my many visits to, and walks through, the Aldinga Scrub.
 Here you can see it in its many moods, its many seasons, its many tempers.
 I don’t know if my photographs can convey the wonder I felt as I took them, or the remembered sense of discovery I feel now when I return to them, but I hope that they convey, at least, the deep joy that my wandering has brought me.

 That’s the thing, you see — noticing is both a humble and a joyful process.
 It’s a privilege to inhabit this kind of joy.